 Forbes ranked Rolex as the world’s 71st most valuable brand in the world.

-History of Rolex – what’s in a name
+History of Rolex – what’s in a name?

-There has been a lot of debate and theories about where the name Rolex comes from and how it came about, but Hans Wilsdorf wanted his watches to bear a name that was short, easy to say and remember in any language, and which looked good on watch movements and dials.
+There has been a lot of debate and theories about where the name Rolex comes from and how it came about, but Hans Wilsdorf wanted his watches to bear a name that was short, easy to say and remember in any language, and looked good on watch movements and dials.
 In Rolex’s own words:

 “Hans Wilsdorf wanted his watches to bear a name that was short, easy to say and remember in any language, and which looked good on watch movements and dials.
 He said, “I tried combining the letters of the alphabet in every possible way.
 This gave me some hundred names, but none of them felt quite right.
 One morning, while riding on the upper deck of a horse-drawn omnibus along Cheapside in the City of London, a genie whispered ‘Rolex’ in my ear.”